Latest Quarterly Report

 The emerging findings of this work will be discussed with Arqiva, and its comments will be taken into account.

-NERA is also providing advice related to Arqiva’s Regulatory Accounts.
+NERA has also provided advice related to Arqiva’s Regulatory Accounts.

 NERA has been given access to Arqiva’s models and the people within Arqiva who are responsible for generating Reference Offer prices.
-The Adjudicator recognises the demands this work is placing on the finance team and others in Arqiva.
+There are three separate models or processes used to generate Reference Offers:

-The consultants will also analyse whether changes to some inputs – e.g. asset lives and depreciation, the Weighted Average Cost of Capital (WACC) and apportioned operating costs (OPEX) – have material implications on prices generated by the models.
+The consultants have also analysed whether changes to some inputs – e.g. asset lives and depreciation, the Weighted Average Cost of Capital (WACC) and apportioned operating costs (OPEX) – have material implications on prices generated by the models.

 Stakeholders who wish to discuss NERA’s work in more detail should contact the Adjudicator.